 To configure a sync source on which the sync source Quality parameter must be set according to ANSI specifications, change the ETSI/ANSI mode to ANSI before configuring the sync source.
-See Changing the ETSI/ANSI Mode (CLI).
+See CLI).

 Frequency signals can be taken by the system from Ethernet and radio interfaces.
 The reference frequency may also be conveyed to external equipment through different interfaces.